Special Teams Coordinator and Assistant Head Coach

-Kilam is in his 14th season with the Stampeders and his ninth as special teams coordinator.
+Kilam is in his 20th season with the Stampeders and his 14th as special teams coordinator.
 It is his fourth season with the additional title of assistant head coach.

-In 2017, the special-teams unit included a record-setting performance by Roy Finch, who tied a franchise single-season mark with three punt-return touchdowns and beat his own record for most punt-return yards in a season.
-He finished the season with 1,200 punt-return yards, the third-best total in league history, and was named the CFL’s Most Outstanding Special Teams Player.
-Finch and kicker Rene Paredes, who led the CFL with a 91.4-per cent success rate on field-goal attempts, were named CFL all-stars.
-Punter Rob Maver was second in the CFL with a net punting average of 35.6 yards and led the league with 13 punts inside the opposition’s 10-yard line.
+The 2017 special-teams unit included a record-setting performance by Roy Finch, who beat his own record for most punt-return yards in a season.
+Finch was named the CFL’s Most Outstanding Special Teams Player and was also a CFL all-star alongside Paredes, who led the CFL with a 91.4-per cent success rate on field-goal attempts.

-In 2016, the Stamps led the CFL with an average of 24.3 yards on kickoff returns.
+The Stamps led the CFL in 2016 with an average of 24.3 yards on kickoff returns.
 Paredes tied the franchise record with 56 field goals including a league-leading 18 three-pointers from 40 yards or longer.
 Paredes’ season included a streak of 32 consecutive successful field goals.
-He was second in the CFL in both points (203) and kickoff average (66.4 yards).
-Maver averaged a career-best 46.9 yards per punt and was among the league leaders with seven punts pinning the opposition inside its own 10-yard line.
-The Stamps’ special-teams unit blocked three punts.
+Rob Maver averaged a career-best 46.9 yards per punt.

-Prior to assuming the special teams coordinator’s position, Kilam worked in the dual roles of linebackers coach and strength and conditioning coach during the 2009 season, contributing to a Calgary defence that allowed the fewest points in the West Division.
+Prior to assuming the special teams coordinator’s position, Kilam worked in the dual roles of linebackers coach and strength and conditioning coach during the 2009 season.

-In 2008, Kilam worked with a defence that allowed the fewest points, touchdowns, and points per game in the CFL.
+In 2008, Kilam worked with a defence that allowed the fewest points and touchdowns in the CFL.

-Kilam joined the team in 2005 as strength and conditioning coach and began assisting the defence from the coaches’ box on game day at mid-season.
-The following season, he worked as the defensive quality control coach and assisted with the linebackers.
-In 2007, he coached the nickel and dime backs and was promoted to linebackers coach during the year.
+Kilam joined the team in 2005 as strength and conditioning coach and began assisting the defence during the season.
+The following year, he worked as the defensive quality control coach.
+In 2007, he coached the nickel and dime backs in the secondary before being promoted to linebackers coach during the year.

 Before he joined the Stamps, Kilam coached on the defensive staff of the Southern Alberta All-Star Team in the Provincial Senior Bowl from 2003-05.
 Kilam also coached on the defensive staff with the Cochrane Cobras (2002-05) who went undefeated and won three provincial high school championships in that time.

 Kilam played linebacker for the University of Alberta from 1997-2001 and was a team captain.
-He graduated with a Bachelor of Physical Education majoring in sport and performance while working at the university’s Athlete Training Centre.
+He graduated with a Bachelor of Physical Education majoring in sport and performance.

 Mark and his wife Andrea have two daughters.